 Widespread ethnic and religious prejudice taught the Hartford Irish to rely on themselves.
 That prejudice ran from Connecticut’s “Know Nothing” party which actually elected a governor in 1855 based on hatred of the Irish, to the Hartford Courant which for fifty years called the Irish neighborhood on the east side “Pigville.”

 Just as they built their churches, schools and social clubs in Hartford, the transplanted Irish also formed their own unions.
 A week-long strike of journeymen horseshoers, dominated by Irish blacksmiths, took place in 1906.
 The strike affected 17 shops in the city.
 Their demand was a nine-hour work day and a minimum daily wage of three dollars.
-The master horseshoers finally submitted to the new wage and hour standards and agreed to hire union men when there were vacancies.
+The master horseshoers finally relented; new wage and hour standards went into effect and employers agreed to hire union men when there were vacancies.

 “We Irish are a working race,” Michael Scanlon told Connecticut’s Irish in 1874.
 “Labor is our pride and privilege.”
 Scanlon, a poet and Irish nationalist, exemplified the link between the Irish American working class and their homeland.
 For Hartford’s Irish immigrants, the first priority was feeding the family, but running a close second was the liberation of Ireland from British domination.